Phileosopher/commonplace/lawsaxioms.md

 Adverse Selection - When people have more information than others, they use that information to gain an advantage with those other people.

 Alder's Razor / Newton's Flaming Laser Sword - If it can't be tested, it's not worth a debate.

+Dirty Window Rule - Imperfection demonstrates humanity, and is therefore more appealing than perfection.

 Doctorow's Law - If someone puts a lock on your thing against your wishes and doesn't give you the key, they aren't doing it for your benefit.